carlito/Custom.tmTheme/README.md

 # A syntax theme framework for Sublime Text 3 & Textmate

-**Attention: It's just a start and the theme does not work at the moment.
-Don't try.**
+*It's just a start, the theme is quite messy and inconsistent at the moment.
+Let me know if you're aware of any documentation on available theming options.*

-I'll focus on HTML, CSS, SCSS, Ruby, PHP, Javascript, Markdown.
+The goal is a framework for easier .tmTheme creation.
-Let me know if you're aware of any documentation on available theming options.
+I'm focusing on HTML, CSS, SCSS, Ruby, PHP, Javascript, Markdown.

 ## Usage